BardicDefense/purple-hack/README.md

 If a side makes two successful Morale checks in an encounter, they will fight to the death, with no further checks necessary.

-**Modifiers:** Light fatigue gives -1, heavy fatigue gives -2.
+**Modifiers:** Light fatigue gives -1 to Morale checks; heavy fatigue gives -2.
 Other situational modifiers may apply.

 ## Escaping an Encounter

-If a side has none of its members locked in melee after the movement of that side for the round has been resolved (whether or not the other side has moved yet), that side can choose to try to escape the encounter.
+If a side has none of its members locked in melee after the movement of that side in either movement phase has been resolved (whether or not the other side has moved yet), that side can choose to try to escape the encounter.

 If the enemy follows, **pursuit checks** are made.
 The referee rolls 1d12 for each group of enemies with a different combat speed, while the players roll 1d12